WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 However, this can be cumbersome, especially with multiple optional parameters.

-Given the nature of a programmer, there might be a desire to encapsulate this safe unwrapping process for reuse.
+Given a programmer's inclination, there must be a desire to encapsulate this unwrapping process for reuse.
 Unfortunately, since a function protects its internal execution flow from inner functions' return for the sake of structured programming, we cannot encapsulate this `guard let ... else` in a function -- because the `return` statement in a function cannot make the caller site function exit.

 ```swift
 func guard<T>(_ value: T?) -> T {